liudi-lu/starter-hugo-academic/content/publication/adchem21/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "To appear in the Proceedings of the 11th IFAC SYMPOSIUM on Advanced Control of Chemical Processes"
+publication: "In 11th IFAC SYMPOSIUM on Advanced Control of Chemical Processes"
 publication_short: "ADCHEM2021"

 abstract: "This paper focuses on mixing strategies and designing shape of the bottom topographies to enhance the growth of the microalgae in raceway ponds.
 A physical-biological coupled model is used to describe the growth of the algae.
 A simple model of a mixing device such as a paddle wheel is also considered.
 The complete process model was then included in an optimization problem associated with the maximization of the biomass production.
 The results show that non-trivial topographies can be coupled with some specific mixing strategies to improve the microalgal productivity."